|

 the king of Aragon whose word was law in Italy after the

 departure of the king of France.
-The elevation to

 the papal throne, first of Giovanni de' Medici (Leo X) (1512),